shah-zeb-naveed/data-science-notes/README.md

 - inverted index or collab filtering-like 1st phase for quick fast retrieval
 - log model output and get inferred (implicit or explicit) froma nother DB.
 Feed back to training data for subseuquent runs.

+# Seach Engine
+- Define CTR with high dwell time to remove unsuccessful clicks
+- time/queries to success indicates success (lower per session).
+- can assign negative relevance score to a document to mark irrelevant document
+- query rewriting (spell, expansion vs relaxation to simplify), understnading (intent e.g. local, info, navigational vs informational,), blender
+- 1st stage selctor focused on recall. can do weighted scoring of personalization, doc popularity, intent match, terms match.
+Google's pagerank has lower weightage and mostly dominated by ML. can assign weights manually or learn by experimentation or learn through ML.
+- ranker itself good be composed of two increasingly complex models/stages.
+- actors: searcher (personas), query (intent, historical engagement), context (time/recency, previous queries), doc (pagerank/backlinks, local/global engagement radius   ), query-searcher, query-doc (text match with content/title/metadata, uni/bigram, tfidf, engagement etc.), searcher-doc (previously accessed, distance for local intent)
+- training data generation: estimate how much training data can be gathered.
+   - pointwise approach: single doc's relevancy (true ranking at a time). or can "approximate" as relevance/irr using binary classification.
+      - random negative example (result on 50th page)
+   - pairwise: rank a pair of documents correctly
+      - human labellers or use historic engagement and infer labels using heuristic.
+- LTR (leanring to rank: using supervised ML). stage 1: pointwise, simple logistic/tree-based. stage 2: pairwise. lambdaMart or LambdaRank. focus is on assigning rank scores such that correct order is determined.

 # Recommendation System Design
 - Capacity estimates: users/views
 - New items constantly added